PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-12 06:12:24
+Last updated: 2024-04-12 06:12:57
-Random Quote: Fool's blood, king's blood, blood on the maiden's thigh, but chains for the guests and chains for the bridegroom, aye aye aye.  -  Patchface
+Random Quote: That's the weird thing about the Internet.
+Ten people can feel like the whole world. - Rue Bennett